joetijerina/BLE-Basic-DataThroughput-Server/Projects/P-NUCLEO-WB55.Nucleo/Applications/BLE/BLE_Basic_DataThroughput_Server/readme.txt

 @par Example Description

-How to use data throughput via notification from server to client using BLE component.
+How to use data throughput via notification from GATT server to GATT client using BLE component.
 Similar functionliaty as the STM32CubeWB BLE_DataThroughput example, only this example includes only the basic user code for performing the data transfers to the client via notification (note that it does not support Client functionality).
 It also includes all the configuration per section 7.6.8 of AN5289 Rev. 6 to maximize data throughput.